Philosophy & Vision

 -

-Progress is very unique to each individual, so when a client starts to feel a shift, it can look very different depending on what they’re experiencing.
-Some might notice a sense of relief or clarity after just a few sessions, while for others, progress may show up as a deeper awareness of patterns or emotional responses over time.
+Progress is very unique to each individual, so when someone starts to feel a shift, it can look very different depending on what they’re experiencing.
+Some might notice a sense of relief or clarity after just a few sessions, while for others, progress might show up as a deeper awareness of patterns or emotional responses over time.
 Ultimately, therapy is less about a specific timeline of ‘getting better’ and more about expanding your awareness and deepening your understanding of yourself so you have the freedom to make different choices.

 -

 I learned how to set strong boundaries, especially when it meant disappointing others.
 I learned how to navigate conflict with greater self-responsibility and less blame on the other person.
 I learned how to self-soothe.
 I learned that how we respond to life can be a choice, and not a default response.
-I learned we can find greater meaning in life through a shift in perspective and awareness.
+I learned we can find greater meaning in life through simple shifts in perspective and awareness.
 I learned to accept more of myself.

 -